brentvollebregt/nitratine.net/posts/remove-columns-in-a-csv-file-with-python/post.md

 category: Tools
 tags: [python, csv]
 feature: feature.png
 description: "Need to remove columns from a large CSV file?
-Simply provide this script the indexes of columns you want to be deleted and it will create a copy CSV file with those columns removed."
+Simply provide this script with the indexes of columns you want to be deleted and it will create a copy CSV file with those columns removed."

 [TOC]

 ## What is This?
 This script takes an input CSV file and outputs a copy of the CSV file with particular columns removed.
-Provide `cols_to_remove` a list containing the indexes of **columns** in the CSV file that you want removed (starting from index 0 - so the first column would be 0).
+Provide `cols_to_remove` with a list containing the indexes of **columns** in the CSV file that you want to be removed (starting from index 0 - so the first column would be 0).

 I have used indexes because they are easier to use programmatically and if I did use header titles, one character or space would have put it off.
-This method scales very well and can remove columns where MS Execl can't open a large file.
+This method scales very well and can remove columns where MS Excel can't open a large file.

 ## Code